What are Natural Ear Infection Remedies?

 Natural Ear Infection Remedies Prevention in Dogs

-Whilst many dogs will go their entire lives without experiencing such a health problem, some breeds (such as Basset hounds and mastiffs) are especially prone to ear infections, meaning that owners should take the time to regularly inspect and clean their ears to prevent the buildup of dirt that can allow harmful bacteria to gain a foothold.
-Additionally, poor nutrition and general health can leave an animal with a compromised immune system that cannot fight off hostile bacteria.
+Many dogs will go their entire lives without experiencing such a health problem.
+Some breeds (such as Cocker Spaniels, Pugs, and Bulldogs) are especially prone to ear infections, meaning that owners should take the time to regularly inspect and clean their ears to prevent the buildup of dirt that can allow harmful bacteria to gain a foothold.
+Additionally, poor nutrition and general health can leave an animal with a compromised immune system that cannot fight off hostile bacteria or fungal infection.
 By making sure that their dog enjoys a good diet and plenty of quality exercise, owners can sidestep a large array of health problems.